Ahram-Jeong/python-ml/README.md

-# 👀 NumPy, Pandas, Machine Learning
+# 👀 Study : Python and Machine Learning